rwblickhan/astro-rwblickhan.org/src/content/newsletters/not-even-disdain-but-simply-incomprehension.md

 - I still love Quebecois indie dream-poppers Men I Trust, but for a top 50 list I’m surprised I included not just an album but a _specific single_.
 - A few of these are definitely subject to recency bias — I’m quite fond of Slint, Moses Sumney, Ghost, and Gazelle Twin, but their presence on the list probably speaks more to pandemic-lockdown-era repeats.
 Similarly, I almost definitely included the _Game of Thrones_ soundtrack because I was writing a fantasy novel at the time.
 Today I would probably include the _Succession_ soundtrack instead 😉

+[^salons]: Note: relationship to Parisian Enlightenment salons tenuous at best; it was mostly just inspiration.
+[^ppts]: And almost all of us made powerpoints, too!
 [^daft-punk]: Though much lower than I would have expected — _Discovery_ really should be top ten.